-However, if you are unable to participate synchronously due to circumstances beyond your control, then contact your TA to learn about alternate ways to complete the collaborative activities, or an alternate assignment.
+However, if you are unable to participate synchronously due to circumstances beyond your control, then complete your portion of the Collaborative assignment and submit it before the due date.
+After the due date, the instructor will assign you to a collaborative group to complete the assignment.